tsurubaso/Fromlocaltest/projet1/README2.txt

 This folder [Project1] contains a Blender file and 2 .py files to use with the Blend.

-The Perpous of the script:
+The goal of the script:

 - Create a star system, a fake planetarium.